Ieooo/clash/docs/configuration/rules.md

 This feature only works on Linux and requires `ipset` to be installed.
 :::

-`PROCESS-PATH,/bin/sh,DIRECT` routes all packets from the process `/bin/sh` to the `DIRECT` outbound.
+`IPSET,chinaip,DIRECT` routes all packets with destination IPs matching the `chinaip` IPSET to DIRECT outbound.

 ### RULE-SET